 Estimate of Applicant’s Burden

 In an effort to minimize the applicant’s burden, the application requires the minimum information needed for a review of qualifications.
+The number of applicants is approximately 145 and approved providers is approximately 195.
+The Program believes that these numbers will remain stable.
 The annual hour burden on applicants is estimated to be ten hours for initial applicants and four hours for applicants submitting a renewal application with no changes from the previous application.
 This estimate is based on consultations with individuals familiar with the financial education industry and on experience with applicants who have completed the application.
 The majority of applicants will utilize the renewal application.

 The Program allows electronic submission of applications and the use of a “no change” process that, rather than requiring an applicant to complete the entire application in full every year, permits the applicant to affirm that responses to certain items have not changed since the previous application.
 Because not all applicants will be able to utilize all of the streamlined features, it is difficult to estimate an annual hour burden for all applicants.
 Taking into consideration the many variables, the overall annual hour burden for each new applicant is estimated to be ten hours, and for each returning applicant four hours.